Ferrari: Special Projects programme

 The Special Projects programme, also called the Portfolio Coachbuilding Program, was launched in 2008 as a way to revive the tradition of past one-off and limited production coachbuilt Ferrari models, allowing clients to work with Ferrari and top Italian coachbuilders to create bespoke bodied models based on modern Ferrari road cars.
 Engineering and design is done by Ferrari, sometimes in cooperation with external design houses such as Pininfarina or Fioravanti, and the vehicles receive full homologation to be road legal.
 Since the creation of Ferrari's in-house styling centre in 2010 though, the focus has shifted away somewhat from outside coachbuilders and more towards creating new in-house designs for clients.

 The first car to be completed under this programme was the 2008 SP1, commissioned by a Japanese business executive.
 The second was the P540 Superfast Aperta, commissioned by an American collector.

 Bio-fuel and hybrid cars

 An F430 Spider that runs on ethanol was displayed at the 2008 Detroit Auto Show.
 At the 2010 Geneva Motor Show, Ferrari unveiled a hybrid version of their flagship 599.
 Called the "HY-KERS Concept", Ferrari's hybrid system adds more than 100 horsepower on top of the 599 Fiorano's 612 hp.
 Also in mid-2014, the flagship LaFerrari was put into production featuring a hybrid system.
-Ferrari introduced their first plug-in hybrid (PHEV) model in 2019 with the SF90 Stradale, followed by the 296 in 2021.
+Ferrari introduced its first plug-in hybrid (PHEV) model in 2019 with the SF90 Stradale, followed by the 296 in 2021.